raseshchoudhary/Boston-housing-EDA-modelling/README.md

 3.Most of the crimes are committed by the population where the percentage of lower class is between 10% to 36%.

-4. there are some where the index of accessibility to radial highways is below 5, on the other hand there are some areas where index of accessibility to radial highways is close to 25.
+4.there are some where the index of accessibility to radial highways is below 5, on the other hand there are some areas where index of accessibility to radial highways is close to 25.
 This indicates the regional disparity among the areas.

 5.Majority of suburbs have a pupil-teacher ratio between 17 and 22, with a peak around 20.
 There are some outliers with much higher pupil-teacher ratios, which could represent underfunded or overcrowded schools